Florida State University vs The University of Texas at Austin

 The Financial Comparison

-Ten years after enrollment, The University of Texas at Austin graduates earn a median of $75,121 compared to $61,675 at Florida State University.
-The payback period is 6.9 years at Florida State University versus 5.5 years at The University of Texas at Austin.
+Then look at what that buys.
+Ten years after enrollment, The University of Texas at Austin graduates earn a median $75,121 against $61,675 at Florida State University.
+The cost earns itself back in 6.9 years at Florida State University and 5.5 years at The University of Texas at Austin.

-Graduates leave Florida State University with a median $18,000 in debt versus $20,500 at The University of Texas at Austin.
-The debt-to-earnings ratios are 0.45 and 0.39 respectively - financial advisors generally recommend staying below 1.0.
+Finally, the debt you'd carry out.
+Graduates leave Florida State University owing a median $18,000 versus $20,500 at The University of Texas at Austin.
+Their debt-to-earnings ratios are 0.45 and 0.39 - and the rule of thumb is to keep that under 1.0, meaning debt no bigger than a first year's pay.

 Head-to-Head Numbers